idleberg/web-porridge/README.md

 ### Helpers

-This module exports two helper function to encode and decode Base64:
+This module exposes its two helper function to encode and decode Base64:

 <details>
 <summary><strong>Example</strong></summary>